AaradhyaGitHub/mooSpots/README.md

 💙 With Love, For Aggies
 This app was made with a whole lotta love (and just a little sarcasm) for the UC Davis community.
 Because let’s be honest — between navigating construction, cows, and overdue essays — finding a bike rack shouldn't be a crisis.

-Here’s to late mornings, long rides, and landing that perfect parking spot two feet from your lecture hall.

-Stay caffeinated.
-Stay pedaling.
-And remember: If it’s got two wheels and a bell, it belongs in Davis.

 Built by a student, for students.
 Powered by javaScript-fueled determination, a borderline unhealthy love of React and a passionate hatred for CSS.